Connecticut DCF Lawyer

 Can I Appeal a DCF Substantiation in CT?

 Yes, you can.
 It is important to note that if the investigation leads to a “substantiated” finding, a person can file an appeal of the decision in court.
 During an appeals process, a person can call witnesses, present evidence and offer testimony to an objective judge who will determine if the substantiation should be overturned.
+An attorney in Connecticut could help you appeal a DCF substantiation.

 Working with an Attorney